 “Marketers who use video grow revenue 49% faster than non-video users.”
 WordStream

 The keyword here is ‘engagement’.
-In a world where there is such a vast amount of content online, keeping anyone’s attention for more than a moment can be easier said than done.
+Keeping anyone’s attention for more than a moment can be easier said than done in a world where there is such a vast amount of content online.
 However, video provokes and captures the senses in a way that no other form of media does.
 Video testimonials allow your customers to expressively and concisely tell the story of why they chose to work with your business.

 Customer testimonial videos are a fantastic way to grab your current and potential customers attention.
 This powerful type of marketing offers a level of authenticity and engagement which is otherwise hard to portray to new and potential clients.